ewolff/service-mesh-primer/manuscript/03-Example.md

 #### Implementing Resilience with Istio

 Fault and delay injection are just useful to test the resilience of a system.
-However, circuit breaker are one way to actually make a system more resilient.
-A conventional circuit breaker would cut a circuit if the circuit is shorten.
-That protects the circuit from overheating.
+However, as explained in [section 3.2](#section-why-resilience) circuit breaker are one way to actually make a system more resilient.

-Circuit breakers in software systems do something similar: They protect a part of the system by cutting off some of the traffic.
-Because Istio adds proxies to the communication between the microservices, you can add a circuit breaker without changing the code.

 {linenos=off, lang="yaml"}
 ~~~~~~~~